Paid Family Leave: Information for Workers

 On July 1, 2019, the District began collecting taxes from all private sector employers, located in the District, to fund the Paid Family Leave benefit.
 All DC workers have access to the benefit, even if additional leave benefits are provided by your employer.

 On July 1, 2020, the District will begin administering paid leave benefits to eligible workers.
-In the meantime, the Office of Paid Family Leave is working to define how the benefit will be implemented.

 It makes a better work environment.
 Morale can be very low, and it makes you more willing to stay with a particular employer because they have that benefit and support you as a worker. -DC Worker